-David Farrah is Emeritus Professor of English at Kobe City University of Foreign Studies, where he taught for nearly thirty years.
+David Farrah is Emeritus Professor of English at Kobe City University of Foreign Studies, where he taught for twenty-seven years.

 David has given poetry readings and presentations in Indonesia, Japan, Malaysia, Singapore, and the United States.
 He is a native of northeastern Ohio and holds a B.A. and Ph.D. from Ohio University, and an M.A. from the University of Florida.